tblago18/Deadline-manager/README.md

-# Grad school application Mnager
+# Grad school application Manager
 This code should be run from the command line.

 To run this code it is advised to make a virtual environment.